hayleygayfer/COMP2511-Group-Project/assumptions.md

 ### Starting state
 - A player starts with 50 health and can deal 2 damage

+### Spawning Enemies
+- Only 2 Slugs may be spawned at any one time, if the Character kills one of two spawned then another may spawn elsewhere in the path in the same cycle.

 ### Movement
 - When the game is in play, the character moves at a rate of one tile per second

-### Defining radius
+### Enemy radius
-- Radius is given as the line distance calculated using coordinate positions
+- Regardless of enemy, the Character will engage in battle with an enemy that is in an adjacent tile

 ### Buying and equipping items
 - The Human Player will not be allowed to buy any items the character can’t afford
+- When in the Hero's Castle, the Player can buy an unlimited amount of any item available as long as the Character has enough Gold.
-- The character can only equip one item of each type at a time
+- The character can only equip one item of each type at a time, a seperate equip slot is available for each type
+    - These types include:
+        - Weapon
+        - Armour
+        - Helmet
+        - Shield
+        - Accessory
 - The character can have multiple of each item type in their inventory
+- Items will be sold for the same price as they are bought, and can be sold directly after buying
+- Any items that require specific circumstances to activate must be equipped in order for the Character to recieve their benefits
+    - e.g. The One Ring can resurrect the Character upon death, to do this it must be equipped in the Accessory slot.
+Once activated it will be destroyed as it is one-use.

 ### Battle behaviour
 - Order of attack: character → allied soldiers in order of age → enemy → enemy support troops in order of distance